You know how bad it is. But the DWP only sees what's on the form.

 Don't know what to write?
 Form-ready draft answers for each activity, built from what you told it about your life.

 Not sure what evidence helps?
-Evidence planning to help you work out what supports your claim.
+An evidence checklist to help you work out what supports your claim.

 Need adjustments but don't know how to ask?
 Reasonable adjustments guidance.

-A benefits adviser typically charges £200 or more — if you can find one taking new clients.
-PIP NAV gives you structured, PIP-specific help at a fraction of that cost, on your phone, at your own pace.
+Paid advisers and form-help services can charge far more than most people can afford — when you can find one taking new clients.
+PIP Nav gives you structured, PIP-specific help at a fraction of that cost, on your phone, at your own pace.

 No hidden fees.
 No subscription traps.
 Android only for now.